-As a specialist in legal and financial translations, it’s only natural that we offer a range of different levels of certified translation when documents need to be used for official purposes.
+As a specialist in legal and financial translation, it’s only natural that we offer a range of different levels of certified translation.
+Ideal when your documents need to be used for official purposes.

-A certificate of authenticity is the most basic form of certified translation, typically required by the UK Home Office, and other official national bodies.
-Translations are usually required to be certified by institutions such as universities, schools, insurance providers or potential future employees.
+A certificate of authenticity is the most basic form of certified translation.
+It is typically required by the UK Home Office and other official national bodies, as well as institutions such as universities, schools, insurance providers or potential future employees.

 As a long-standing member of the Association of Translation Companies (ATC), Temple is accredited to certify our translations with an authorised ATC stamp.
 We will also provide you with an official certificate validating the accuracy of the translation and confirming that it was provided by a professional translation agency, dated and signed on our letterhead by a member of our team.

 Notarised translation is more likely to be requested by government agencies and legal bodies.

 The process involves a Temple Translations representative attending the office of a Notary Public to swear an affidavit stating that the translation is accurate and has been prepared professionally.
 The Notary will then sign and mark the translation with their official seal.

 The translation, the source text and the affidavit will then be bound together.
 The original document is generally required for this type of certification.